 Item No. Agenda Item Page

-1.0 Welcome, apologies and Chair's remarks
+1.0 Welcome and Apologies

-The Chair to welcome Members to the meeting and to update on progress for recruitment of independent members.
+The Chair to welcome Members to the meeting.

 Lead: Chair

 2.0 Declarations of Interest

 Members are required to declare any personal, prejudicial, or disclosable pecuniary interest they may have relating to items on the agenda and state the nature of such interest.

 Lead: Chair

 3.0 Minutes from the Previous Meeting 5 - 10

-To approve as a correct record the minutes of the Audit & Governance Committee held on Friday 17 th February 2023.
+To approve as a correct record the minutes of the

+Audit & Governance Committee held on Friday 17 th February 2023.

 Lead: Chair

 4.0 Corporate Risk Update 11 - 44

 To provide a Corporate Risk Update

 Update on Risk Management Strategy with the inclusion of the TfN Assurance Framework

-Deep Dive Corporate Risk 643 Recruitment and Retention of Staff
+Deep Dive Corporate Risk 643 Recruitment

+and Retention of Staff

 Lead: Daniella Della Cerra Smith and Stephen Hipwell

-5.0 Year-end draft Statutory Accounts including Annual Governance Statement 45 - 124
+5.0 Year end draft Statutory Accounts including Annual Governance Statement 45 - 124

-To note and discuss the draft Statutory Accounts for 2022/23 and the Annual Governance Statement.
+To note and discuss the draft Statutory Accounts for 2022/23 and the Annual Governance Statement

 Lead: Paul Kelly and Angela Harwood

 6.0 Internal Audit Update 125 - 202

 To note the reports from RSM Risk Assurance Services

 Progress Report 2023/24

 Follow up Report

 ED&I Framework Report

 Project Management Arrangements Report

 Annual Summary

 IT and Remote Working Asset Management Review

 Lead: Alex Hire

 7.0 External Audit Update 203 - 234

-To note the Audit Strategy Memorandum (ASM) for 2022/23 audit.
+To note the Audit Strategy Memorandum (ASM) for 2022/23 audit

 Lead: Daniel Watson

 8.0 Quarterly Operating Report (Jan - Mar) 235 - 260

-Note the Transport for the North Quarterly Operating Report Jan - Mar 2023.
+Note the Transport for the North Quarterly Operating Report Jan - Mar 2023

 Lead: Paul Kelly

 9.0 Date and Time of Next Meeting

-The next meeting of the Audit and Governance Committee will be held on Friday 15 th September 11:00 - 13:00
+The next meeting of the Audit and Governance Committee will be held on Friday 15 September 11:00am - 1pm.